doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/overview.rst

 What is checked?
 ================

-The Quality Assurance (QA) tool developed at DKRZ tests the conformance of meta-data of climate simulations given in `NetCDF` format to conventions and rules of projects.
+The Quality Assurance (QA) tool developed at DKRZ tests the compliance of meta-data of climate simulations given in `NetCDF` format to conventions and rules of projects.
 Additionally, the QA checks time sequences and the technical state of data (i.e. occurrences of `Inf` or `NaN`, gaps,